 According to the complaint, filed Dec.
-22, Solis “was aware the Libyan customer was a known militant in the region” but allowed the shipment to be sent anyway.
+22, Sotis “was aware the Libyan customer was a known militant in the region” but allowed the shipment to be sent anyway.

 The complaint says the FBI sought to seize the illegal shipment from Kaizen on Aug.
 24.

-“As to the complaint filed by Robotka, the allegations are absolutely false and I look forward to proving them wrong in court,” Solis said.
+“As to the complaint filed by Robotka, the allegations are absolutely false and I look forward to proving them wrong in court,” Sotis said.

-“Mr. Robotka has failed to include any evidence to prove a single fact he has claimed in his filings,” Solis stated.
+“Mr. Robotka has failed to include any evidence to prove a single fact he has claimed in his filings,” Sotis stated.

-According to Solis, Robotka is a minority shareholder who was supposed be an employee of the company, but last month he “stopped showing up at work.”
+According to Sotis, Robotka is a minority shareholder who was supposed be an employee of the company, but last month he “stopped showing up at work.”